-Personal growth is a process, requiring carefully planned incremental changes.
-Changing behaviors for a few weeks to achieve a short-term goal is relatively easy; the more difficult challenge is implementing different responses to experience, acting in ways that change the trajectory of our lives, achieving more and enjoying the process.
+Personal growth is a process, requiring small incremental changes.
+Changing behaviors for a few weeks, achieving a short-term goal, is relatively easy; the challenge is implementing actions that change our lives, redirecting our life trajectory, achieving more and finding joy.

 Life without pain would be wonderful—perfect relationships, multi-million-dollar incomes, and clean respectful children.
 These fanciful wishes muddy the current realities of living; we contemplate the best but ignore the demanding work required.
 Unbalanced hopes destroy present moment experience.
 Real life can’t compete with outlandish dreams.
 Ridiculous dreams of wealth without risk, intimacy without compromise, and money without years of determination and sacrifice, impede present happiness; if left unchecked, disappointment will dominate attention.
-The dreams interfere because our present continues in reality, sprinkled with the unavoidable difficulties of living.
+The dreams interfere dancing in fantasy while our present continues to languish in reality.
 The hoped-for-trouble-free-paradise will always be around one more corner.
-ALWAYS!

 Engaging in the courageous journey of change requires acknowledging the shortcomings of experience.
 We can’t hate what is; for what is will always be.
 Reality when compared with a sanitized future, will create dissatisfaction.
 There is always another wall to climb.
 Dissatisfaction is not a great motivator; eventually leading to depression.
 Life appears as one great disappointment.
-Appreciating joys in the present, knowing we will continue to struggle over one matter or another in the future, encourages the natural inclination to grow, freeing us of anxiety, opening creativity, and improving relationships.
+Appreciating joys in the present encourages the natural inclination to grow, freeing us of anxiety, opening creativity, and improving relationships.
 Children are beautiful examples of this natural inclination.
 They grow through natural curiosity.
 Until adults tell them to knock it off.
 “You will hurt yourself.”